-In many Java applications, especially when working with databases, APIs, or configuration files, it’s common to need a comma-separated list of IDs extracted from a List
+In many Java applications, especially when working with databases, APIs, or configuration files, it’s common to need a comma-separated list of IDs extracted from a List of objects.
+Whether you’re filtering results, generating SQL queries, or preparing data for front-end display, learning how to transform a List<MyObject> into a String of comma-separated IDs is a useful skill.

 In this tutorial, we’ll walk through the best practices to convert a list of Java objects into a comma-separated string of their IDs using Java 8’s Stream API.